 The Navigation Colliery – Crumlin.

-On Wednesday 3rd June 1908 Mr John Ward MP. for Stoke and Secretary of the Navvie’s Union raised a question in the House of Commons by asking the President of the Local Board whether his attention had been called to the lack of accommodation for the men employed in the sinking of the new pits at Crumlin Monmouthshire.
+On Wednesday 3rd June 1908 Mr John Ward M.P. for Stoke and the secretary of the Navvie’s Union raised a question in the House of Commons by asking the president of the local board whether his attention had been called to the lack of accommodation for the men employed in the sinking of the new pits at Crumlin, Monmouthshire.
 The accommodation of the place was used up and the men were paying 4d. per night to be allowed to sit up in certain lodging houses and that these houses were using the beds double-shifts day and night causing hardship to the men.

-In a report a while later a sinker had caused a riot in the Royal Oak Hotel when he had met his landlord and had been so aggrieved with the way he was being treated he pulled a knife and attacked him, a few of the men in the Hotel intervened and gave the sinker a beating.
-He later appeared in court and the Magistrate let him off by saying he had been punished enough by his black-eye and bruised face.
+In a report a while later a sinker had caused a riot in the Royal Oak Hotel, Crumlin when he had met his landlord and had been so aggrieved with the way he was being treated he pulled a knife and attacked him, a few of the men in the hotel intervened and gave the sinker a good beating.
+He later appeared in court and the magistrate let him off by saying he had been punished enough by his black-eye and bruised face.

-In February 1909 it was stated by the Western Valley’s Miners Council that a lodge had been formed in Crumlin and a number of the workers at the Navigation Colliery had already joined.
+In February 1909 it was stated by the Western Valley’s Miners Council that a lodge had been formed in Crumlin and a number of the workers at the Navigation Colliery, Crumlin had already joined.

 In March 1910 the company released a statement that said the collieries were proceeding satisfactorily and that Mr W. H. Routledge of Blackwood was in charge of the works.
 Also it was hoped that the winding of coal would commence at the close of the year.

-In April 1910 a report of the progress of the collieries stated the shaft of the Navigation was 300 yards deep and the Black Vein would be reached in another 100 yards.
-At present about eight yards was being sunk per week and it will be some time before the works will be finished.
+In April 1910 a report of the progress of the collieries stated the shaft of the Navigation Colliery, Crumlin was 300 yards deep and the black vein would be reached in another 100 yards.
+At present about eight yards was being sunk per-week and it will be some time before the works will be finished.
 It was also reported that a number of company houses were being erected.